-- Helpful information, such as how to prepare a business plan, find financing for your business, and much more. - All the business tax forms, instructions, and publications needed to successfully manage a business. - Tax law changes for 2005. - IRS Tax Map to help you find forms, instructions, and publications by searching on a keyword or topic. - Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" survey-your opportunity to suggest changes for future editions.
+- Helpful information, such as how to prepare a business plan, find financing for your business, and much more. - All the business tax forms, instructions, and publications needed to successfully manage a business. - Tax law changes for 2009. - Tax Map: an electronic research tool and finding aid. - Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" survey-your opportunity to suggest changes for future editions. - A site map of the guide to help you navigate the pages with ease. - An interactive "Teens in Biz" module that gives practical tips for teens about starting their own business, creating a business plan, and filing taxes.